 Just with some rice, beans, and a haunted Latino frat house to go along with it.

-But, once the novel I’m writing is on store shelves and the show based on it is on the air what I really want to do is write another book and produce a documentary about The Real Chapter in the late 1990s and early 2000s that inspired it.
+But, once the show is on the air what I really want to do is write a book and produce a documentary about The Real Chapter in the late 1990s and early 2000s that inspired it.

 Because: It was a beautiful time.
 The Brothers were everywhere.